-Macronutrients (or “macros” as you may have heard them called) are the three major nutrient groups: carbohydrates, proteins, and fats.
-A proper balance of these macronutrients allows our body to function optimally by assisting in the absorption and utilization of smaller nutrients (micronutrients), which are all the vitamins and minerals.
-Macros have gotten a pretty bad reputation over the years as something that you need to continuously monitor, track (see: My Fitness Pal), or even eliminate to achieve “perfect health.”
+Macronutrients (or “macros”) are the three major nutrient groups we get from food: carbohydrates, proteins, and fats.
+A proper balance of these macronutrients allows the body to function optimally by assisting in the absorption and utilization of micronutrients, (vitamins and minerals).
+Macros have gotten a pretty confusing reputation over the years.
+You might think of them as something you need to continuously track or even eliminate to achieve “perfect health.”
 You can thank diet culture for that.

-A lot of claims about macros have stripped them of their true scientific significance and replaced that with harmful, fear-mongering messages that can be confusing for someone on the road to recovery.
-Perhaps you have found that you still have some deep-rooted biases towards different macros and it’s inhibiting you from experiencing true food freedom.
-It’s hard not to when click-bait ads and the new celebrity diet fill your social feed with messaging such as carbs are bad, eat more protein, only eat fat (hello, keto diet).
+Most claims about macros have stripped them of their true scientific significance and replaced that with harmful, fear-mongering messages.
+Perhaps you have some deep-rooted biases towards a certain macronutrient which is inhibiting you from experiencing true food freedom.
+It’s hard not to think this way when click-bait ads and new celebrity diets fill your social feeds with messaging such as "carbs are bad, eat more protein," and "only eat fat" (hello, keto diet).
 It’s not only confusing, but the directives seem to change every other week.

-Arming yourself with the science of nutrition and understanding the crucial role of each macronutrient in the body can not only help you challenge the intrusive, disordered thoughts but also bring you closer to stopping the diet roller coaster once and for all.
+Arming yourself with the science of nutrition can not only help you challenge the intrusive, disordered thoughts, but can also bring you closer to stopping the diet roller coaster once and for all.

 The three main macros are protein, carbohydrates, and fat.
 Let’s dive deeper into what each one does for us daily.

-Carbohydrates are our bodies’ main source of energy.
+Carbohydrates are the body's main source of energy.

-At their core, carbohydrates are just molecules of hydrogen and oxygen bonded together in varying lengths.
-Their length determines the category of carbs that they fall under (either simple carbohydrates which are short-chain, or long-chain complex carbohydrates).
+At their core, carbohydrates are molecules of hydrogen and oxygen bonded together in varying lengths.
+Their length determines whether they are considered simple carbohydrates, which are short-chains, or complex carbohydrates, which are long-chains.

-Simple carbs, also known as simple sugars, have been demonized by virtually all diet propaganda — but our body actually needs them to function.
-All digested forms of carbohydrates are eventually transformed into glucose, a simple sugar, and glucose feeds our cells and provides us with the energy we need to carry out daily activities.
+Simple carbs, also known as simple sugars, have been demonized by virtually all macro diet propaganda.
+But the body actually needs them to function.
+All digested forms of carbohydrates are eventually transformed into glucose, a simple sugar.
+Glucose feeds our cells and provides us with the energy we need to carry out daily activities.
 Glucose is the primary source of fuel for our brains and without it or enough of it, we run the risk of feeling fatigued, foggy, cranky, and unfocused.

 The roles of carbohydrates include: